davidphilipbarr/36keys/README.md

 ## Firmware

 Most split pcbs can use the crkbd firmware, but not the ones with no diodes.
+Maybe such things can be found [here](qmk).

 ## Build